-Through June 30, 2014, with the exception of payments distributed that had not been cashed or claimed, all of the Class 2 General Unsecured claims were paid in full.
 In May 2013 the first claim payment was made on the allowed Unsecured Class 3 California Department of Mental Health (CAL DMH) claims and Unsecured Class 4 Los Angeles County Department of Mental Health (LAC DMH) claims representing 4% of each Class' allowed claims.
-During Fiscal 2014 and 2015 Tri-City made additional payments to Class 3 and Class 4 of approximately \$2 million and \$513 thousand, respectively.
-As of June 30, 2015, Tri-City has made payments totaling \$1.7 million to Class 3 and approximately \$1.1 million to Class 4 Unsecured creditors representing 27% of each Class' allowed claims.
+During Fiscal 2016 and 2015 Tri-City made payments to Class 3 and Class 4 of approximately \$1.5 million and \$1 million, respectively.
+As of June 30, 2016, Tri-City has made payments totaling \$3.3 million to Class 3 and approximately \$2.1 million to Class 4 Unsecured creditors representing 49% of each Class' allowed claims.
 Based on Tri-City's current Bankruptcy Plan as filed with the Court and confirmed on August 6, 2007, the Agency projects that it will be able to support its current operations over the next fiscal year and maintain a cash reserve.
 Management, however, cannot project the amount of cash that will be available for additional future payments of allowed claims.